< Back to Blog

 • Instagram handles and estimated reach

-• Whether they're actively creating content about coaching
+• Whether they're actively creating content in the industry

 • A tier classification (A/B/C) for outreach prioritization